 The Graduate Student Association (GSA) sponsors orientation activities for new graduate students, lectures, the GSA Scholarship, and Leadership Development Grants.
 The ladder assists graduate students to attend conferences and workshops or to complete research associated with the preparation of a thesis.
 The GSA also funds the activities of graduate student societies in the academic departments.
 In addition to sponsoring graduate student programs and activities, the GSA serves as a representative organization promoting graduate student interests on the Central Connecticut State University campus.
 The GSA president serves as a member of the President's Cabinet which includes the University's administrative officers and the presidents of the Faculty Senate and the Student Government Association.
-In addition, full-time and part-time students are represented on the University Planning Committee, the University Budget Committee and the Graduate Studies Committee involved.
-If a satisfactory outcome cannot be worked out, concerns can be discussed with the Program achieved, the Department Chair can mediate the concern or settle the matter.
+In addition, full-time and part-time students are represented on the University Planning Committee, the University Budget Committee and the Graduate Studies Committee

+Grievance Policy - Complaints or disputes concerning the behavior of a professor or supervisor, including concerns with advising, should first be addressed directly with the party involved.
+If a satisfactory outcome cannot be worked out, concerns can be discussed with the Program Director.
+Every attempt will be made to explore the issue thoroughly and to work out an informal remedy.
+If no satisfactory solution can be achieved, the Department Chair can mediate the concern or settle the matter.
 If further appeal is warranted, the Dean of the School of Education and Professional Studies should be contacted.
 Disputes regarding grades are resolved through the Grade Appeals process which can be found in the Graduate Catalog.
 The university also has an Ombudsman, whose role is described in the University Student Handbook.
 The Ombudsman serves as an impartial and confidential mediator of disputes among members of the University community.
-He is an excellent source of information and assistance in addressing concerns with faculty and other students.
+S/he is an excellent source of information and assistance in addressing concerns with faculty and other students.